Pep Guardiola

 Guardiola was a defensive midfielder who usually played in a deep-lying playmaker's role.
 He spent the majority of his career with Barcelona, forming a part of Johan Cruyff's Dream Team that won the club's first European Cup in 1992, and four successive Spanish league titles from 1991 to 1994.
-He captained the team from 1997 until his departure from the club in 2001.
-Guardiola then had stints with Brescia and Roma in Italy, Al-Ahli in Qatar, and Dorados de Sinaloa in Mexico.
+He captained the team from 1997 until his departure from Barcelona in 2001.
+Guardiola then had stints with Brescia and Roma in Italy, Al-Ahli in Qatar and Dorados in Mexico.
 He was capped 47 times for the Spanish national team and appeared at the 1994 FIFA World Cup, as well as at UEFA Euro 2000.
 He also played friendly matches for Catalonia.

-After retiring as a player, Guardiola briefly coached Barcelona B, with whom he won a Tercera División title.
-He took charge of the first-team in 2008.
-In his first season, he led Barcelona to the treble of La Liga, UEFA Champions League, and the Copa del Rey, becoming the youngest manager to win the aforementioned European competition.
-In 2011, after leading the club to another La Liga and Champions League double, Guardiola was awarded the Catalan Parliament's Gold Medal, their highest honour.
-The same year, he was also named the FIFA World Coach of the Year.
-He ended his four-year Barcelona stint in 2012 with 14 honours, a club record.
+After retiring as a player, Guardiola briefly managed Barcelona B and won the Tercera División title before taking charge of the first team in 2008.
+In his first season, Guardiola led Barcelona to the continental treble of La Liga, the Copa del Rey and the UEFA Champions League, becoming the youngest manager to win the latter competition.
+He was named the FIFA World Coach of the Year in 2011 after leading the club to another La Liga and Champions League double in the 2010–11 season.
+Guardiola ended his four-year Barcelona stint in 2012 with 14 honours, a club record.

-After a sabbatical period, Bayern Munich announced Guardiola would join the club as manager in 2013.
-Guardiola won the Bundesliga in each of his three seasons as Bayern manager, including two domestic doubles.
-He left the Bavarians for Manchester City in 2016, and guided them to a Premier League title in his second campaign in charge, breaking numerous domestic records as the team became the first to attain 100 league points.
-To date, he has won four Premier League titles, four EFL Cups, and the FA Cup, including a domestic treble in the 2018–19 season.
-He also led the club to their maiden UEFA Champions League Final in 2021, where they lost to Chelsea.
+Guardiola joined Bayern Munich in 2013 and won the Bundesliga in each of the three seasons, including two domestic doubles.
+He left the club for Manchester City in 2016 and has since won six Premier League titles, including four successive wins from 2019 to 2024, marking the first time in the history of the English top flight that a team has done so.
+His first title in his second season in charge broke numerous domestic records as the team became the first to attain 100 points in a single season.
+He also led City to a domestic treble in 2018–19.
+Guardiola guided City to their first Champions League final in 2020–21, and their first Champions League title as part of his second continental treble in 2022–23.
+He is the club's second-longest serving manager.